-His role as a landscaper is to collaborate with Mother Nature to transform outdoor spaces into lush paradises.
-His clientele values his expertise and landscaping skills.
+Your role as a landscaper is to collaborate with Mother Nature to transform outdoor spaces into lush paradises.
+Your clientele values your expertise and landscaping skills.

 However, there is always the possibility that the landscaping you do will physically harm people or cause property damage since you use chainsaws, insecticides, and other potentially dangerous items, which is the main reason to have insurance.